-Before a statutory first-party bad faith claim may be brought against an insurer, Florida Statute §624.155 requires the insured to provide both the department of insurance and the insurer a civil remedy notice.
-The statute further provides that this notice must be in written form, at least 60 days before bringing suit, and has several other requirements relating to the substance of the notice.
-For example, the statute provides that for the notice to be proper it must be made on a form provided by the department and must provide the specific facts involved in the violation, the policy language that applies to the case, the statutory provision that the insured allegedly violated, and the names of any individuals that are associated with the claim.
+Before a first-party bad faith claim may be brought against an insurer, Florida Statute §624.155 requires the insured to provide both the Florida Department of Financial Services ("Department") and the insurer a civil remedy notice.
+The statute further provides that this notice must be in written form, must be given at least 60 days before bringing suit, and has several other requirements relating to the substance of the notice.
+For example, the statute provides that for the notice to be proper it must be made on a form provided by the Department and must provide the specific facts involved in the violation, the policy language that applies to the case, the statutory provision(s) that the insurer allegedly violated, and the names of any individuals that are associated with the claim.

-Additionally, and insured will not be precluded from pursuing a bad faith action simply because the insurer has agreed to pay the damages.
+Additionally, an insured will not be precluded from pursuing a bad faith action simply because the insurer has agreed to pay the damages.
 The statute imposes a clear mandate to either pay the damages or correct the situation.
 Thus, an agreement to pay is not the same as paying the claim and a bad faith suit will not be barred on these grounds.
 The civil remedy notice allows regulatory agencies the opportunity to detect consistent patterns of bad faith conduct.
-Insurance companies with patterns of improper conduct may be sanctioned harshly by regulatory agencies.
+Insurance companies with patterns of improper conduct may be sanctioned by regulatory agencies.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].